ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

     print(line.split(','))
 ```

-We should get output that looks like this:
+We should get output that looks something like this:

 ```python
 ...